outrunnl/dbcollect/README.md

 - Not all support files may be reported
 - Backup files, logs etc may no longer exist but still be reported.
 Best effort.
 - Very long names for files, tablespaces, disk groups etc may be truncated/wrapped
 - Very large sized elements or very large amounts of objects may result in `####` notation and no longer be useful.
-Current limits are 999 Terabyte, 10,000 files and 1M objects which should be enough
+Limits have been increased to insane values so this should not be a problem
-- Newer Oracle versions may cause unreliable numbers
+- Newer Oracle versions (20c) may cause unreliable numbers

 ## Safety

 - If you run as 'root', dbcollect switches to a non-root user early.
 By default this is 'oracle', use '-u user' to use another user
 - The scripts only contain SELECT statements and SQL*Plus formatting/reporting commands.
 No data will be changed directly on the database
 - The collect scripts can generate a large number of files in /tmp - usually a few hundred MB.
 Make sure there is enough space.

+## Source code

+dbcollect is packaged as a Python "zipapp" package which is a specially prepared ZIP file.
+You can unzip it with a normal unzip tool.
+For example, listing the files in the package:

+`unzip -l dbcollect`

 ## License